agahungu/PremierLeagueFixturesPredictions/README.md

 # How to use it?

+1. Download and install python 3.12.6 **_https://www.python.org/downloads/_**
-1. Open your CLI by using the Win+R (or ⌘ R) key combination.
+2. Open your CLI by using the Win+R (or ⌘ R) key combination.
 Then simply enter “cmd” in the input field and press OK.
-2. Trough your CLI, Clone this repo with this command **_git clone https://github.com/agahungu/PremierLeagueFixturesPredictions.git_**
+3. Trough your CLI, Clone this repo with this command **_git clone https://github.com/agahungu/PremierLeagueFixturesPredictions.git_**
 4. Navigate to the directory with this command **_cd PremierLeagueFixturesPredictions_**
 5. Install the dependencies with this command **_pip install -r requirements.txt_**
 6. Run the main app with this command **_python predictNextWinners.py_**

-Tech stack : Python 3.10, Jupyter Notebook <br><br>
+Tech stack : Python 3.12.6, Jupyter Notebook <br><br>
 Librairies : os, pandas, matplotlib.pyplot, seaborn, Scikit-Learn, joblib, csv

 # Datasets